MHCommunity/mousehunt-improved/docs/better-maps.md

 - **Progress Tracking**: Better visualization of map completion status and objectives.
 - **Automatic Categorization**: Mice are automatically sorted into meaningful categories based on the map type.
 - **Attraction Rates**: Shows attraction rate badges for map mice, loading in the background so the map stays fast.
+- **Better Mouse Details**: Mouse popups stay on screen, include a direct **View on MHCT** link, and show a clearer empty state when attraction data is unavailable.
+- **Bundled Map Data**: Ships map sorting data with the extension and adds support for newer maps such as Corsair Chaser.
 - **Map Solver Links**: Adds MHCT Map Helper and Tsitu's Map Solver links to the Goals tab.

 ## Options